darold/pgtt-rsl/README.md

 		id integer,
 		lbl text
 	) ON COMMIT PRESERVE ROWS;

+Once the table is created it can be used by the application like any temporary table.
+A session will only see its rows for the time of a session or a transaction following if the temporary table preserves the rows at end of the transaction or deleted them at commit.

 To drop a Global Temporary Table you must use the following function: